BennyLouie/simple-pokemon-battles/README.md

 ## This project has been deployed to heroku: https://simple-pokemon-battles.herokuapp.com/

 This app is built using Rails [6.0] as a backend to store and retrieve data using a PostgreSQL database.
-The frontend uses vanilla JavaScript and bootstrap for CSS customization.
+Bcrypt and JWT Auths were utilized to manage secure passwords and user logins.

+## Tools used
+The frontend uses React JS to build user interfaces and Redux to manage user states.
+React Routers have also been utilized to control app navigation.
+React Semantic UI has been used to customize CSS.

 ## Before Starting up this project